-- 1.1.1 The aim of the digest is to provide an overview of the number and type of corporate complaints that the councils receive, as well as monitoring effectiveness at responding and learning from any mistakes that have been made.
-Across both councils 26 corporate complaints and 59 compliments were received during April to September 2014 and data is provided for the individual councils. - 1.1.2 Corporate complaints are co-ordinated and monitored by the Customer Services Team.
+- 1.1.1 The aim of the digest is to provide an overview of the number and type of corporate complaints that the councils receive, as well as monitoring effectiveness of response and learning from any mistakes that have been made.
+Across both councils 27 corporate complaints and 49 compliments were received during the period October 2014 to March 2015 and data is provided for the individual councils. - 1.1.2 Corporate complaints are co-ordinated and monitored by the Customer Services Team.
 The Team is supported in this work via a network of service complaints co-ordinators who are responsible for ensuring responses within their service areas are made in accordance with the councils' complaints procedure. - 1.1.3 The councils operate a two step corporate complaints procedure which is implemented if complaints are not resolved by services.
-Step 1 involves a complainant who is dissatisfied with any part of the councils' service, or wishes to point out a fault, making a complaint by email, telephone, letter or via one of the feedback forms available on-line.
+Step 1 involves a complainant who is dissatisfied with any part of the councils' service, or wishes to point out a fault, making a complaint by email, telephone, letter or via an online feedback form.
 Complainants receive a response within five working days which provides them with the name of the person dealing with the complaint and either responds to the complaint and explains how the situation has been dealt with or lets them know that the complaint will require more investigation and advises when they can expect to receive a full reply. - 1.1.4 If a complainant is not satisfied with the response received under Step 1 of the procedure, they can request that the complaint moves to Step 2.
-This involves the complaint being investigated by Legal and Democratic Services who will provide an explanation of how the situation has been handled, the investigations that have taken place and whether the response provided is reasonable and fair. - 1.1.5 The councils aim to fully respond to 90% of Step 1 and Step 2 complaints within 20 working days (from the date of acceptance of the complaint at each step).
+This involves the complaint being investigated by Legal Services which provide an explanation of how the situation has been handled, the investigations that have taken place and whether the response provided is reasonable and fair. - 1.1.5 The councils aim to fully respond to 90% of Step 1 and Step 2 complaints within 20 working days (from the date of acceptance of the complaint at each step).
 However, it is recognised that some complaints, and particularly at Step 2, can involve complex investigations and can take longer than 20 working days to complete.
-If additional time is required, this is agreed with the complainant. - 1.1.6 The report also includes details on the number of compliments that the councils receive.
+If additional time is required, this is agreed with the complainant. - 1.1.6 The report also includes details of the number of compliments that the councils receive.
 The monitoring of compliments is important as it provides an opportunity to recognise services, teams or individual members of staff who have been praised by the customer for delivering an excellent service.

-1.2 Local Government Ombudsman Report 2013/2014
+1.2 Local Government Ombudsman Report 2014/2015

 1.2.1 Where a complainant is dissatisfied with the outcome of our Step 1 and 2 procedures they can ask the Local Government Ombudsman (LGO) to investigate the matter.
-The LGO informs us of the outcomes of individual complaints submitted to them (i.e whether the matter was upheld, not upheld
+The LGO informs us of the outcomes of individual complaints submitted to them (whether the matter was upheld, not upheld or partly upheld).